jan463/first_project/README.md

 The repo contains the final presentation as pdf.
 It is a short presentation which must only take 10 minutes.
 Nowhere near all data can be showed so I made a choice to show the most interesting and representative data.

+## Conclusions
+Hypothesis 1:
+The pollution from formula one races is measurable.
+Yes it is measurable, after each racing session an increase of air pollution is measurable.
+But this is not in every event visible the same.
+In the presentation are two examples with clearly measurable results.

+Hypothesis 2:
+Formula one cars are not the biggest problem regarding air pollution.
+In the presentation there is a graph of Imola over the whole year of 2021 and the race weekend states no peak in air pollution.
+This is representable data as in all tested cases the race weekend did not produce the highest peak in air pollution.

 ## How to use it
 To use my code you can clone my repo.
 The F1 API works without private key.
 For the Open Weather Map API a private key is needed but it can be used for free.